eBay/tsv-utils/docs/comparative-benchmarks-2018.md

 ### Top four in each benchmark

-The tables below show fastest times for each benchmark.
+The tables below show the fastest times for each benchmark.
 One table each for MacOS and Linux.
 Times are in seconds.
 A description of the individual tests can be found in the [March 2017 study](comparative-benchmarks-2017.md). eBay's TSV Utilities are shown in italics.
 Reference information for all tools is in the [Test Details](#test-details) section.

 #### MacOS: Top-4 in each benchmark